ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 ## 2. Cloud Coverage

-The cloud coverage descriptor provides a quantitative measure of sky conditions by estimating the percentage of sky pixels covered by clouds.
-This descriptor leverages deep learning-based segmentation to distinguish between clear sky and cloud regions, outputting a continuous value between 0 (completely clear) and 1 (completely overcast).
-Unlike categorical classification approaches, this regression-based method captures the nuanced gradations in cloud coverage that characterize real-world sky conditions.
+The cloud coverage (CC) model provides a quantitative measure of sky conditions through pixel-level segmentation and aggregation.
+Using a U-Net architecture with a ResNet50 encoder backbone, the model performs dense prediction to estimate the proportion of cloud coverage for each sky pixel, outputting probability values between 0 and 1.
+The final cloud coverage percentage is computed by taking the spatial average of all sky pixel predictions, resulting in a single continuous value representing the overall cloud coverage for the entire sky region.